DEV-TINO/Mango-Diary/README.md

 ### Github Pull Reqeust Convention

 - If you need to add or modify a new code such as modification or function addition, create a `branch` and make a `pull request`.
-In the `pull request`, the reviewer is always @kim-sung-jun.
+In the `pull request`, the reviewer is always @kim-song-jun

 - When requesting `Pull reqeust`, write markdown according to the template form.